 It has a wooden floor, ideal for the comfort of feet and of course, a component in communion with nature.

 Further downstream is the reception and its tavern with veiling, which offers a family atmosphere around boards of specialties of the region, all accompanied by wines selected by a sommelier.

-Always in the same perspective of offering services closer to visitors, a wellness area is also available nearby with massages, a sauna and possibly numerology consultations by Virginie, to predict your present and perhaps your future.
+Always in the same perspective of offering services closer to visitors, a wellness area is also available nearby with massages, a sauna and possibly numerology consultations by Virginie, in order to predict your present and perhaps your future.
 In project, other services would be soon proposed around the water, such as care with the use of Bach flowers in organic tents, of course close to the water.
 A real experience along the water and rural escapades that will not fail to delight your natural sensitivity.